HarmoGlace/teamy/README.md

 sub1.points.get() // return 153

 sub1.parent // returns parent Team

-client.once('ready', manager.initialize) // Optional, set up roles, it will enable the Team#role property.
-It is not needed to detect a member role)

 client.on('message', message => {
     const team = manager.functions.getMemberTeam(message.member); // returns the member team or null if none is found.
 See below example for an easier way to do it